magomimmo/modern-cljs/doc/tutorial-17.md

 )
 ```

-Let's debrief the above code.
-We already said about the
+Let's analyze the above code.
+We already discussed the
 `[[:label (attr= :for <input-name>)]]` selector.
 The corresponding
 trasformer says: